The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 They’re great pets for homes with children and adults because of their kind demeanor and easy-going personality.

-They’re also not very bothered by other cats, dogs, or humans in their space.
+They’re also not typically bothered by other cats, dogs, or humans in their space.

 Persian